gjabel/personal-site/content/post/animated-sankey/index.md

 The first part of the code imports the data into R, extracts the rows for the stock data by the World Bank income groups and creates a tweened data set for each frame of the animation.

 The second part of the code creates the animated plot file using ggplot and `geom_parallel_sets()` in [ggforce](https://ggforce.data-imaginist.com/reference/geom_parallel_sets.html).
 There are a few packages in R that have functions for Sankey plots, for example [sankey](https://github.com/gaborcsardi/sankey#readme), [PantaRhei](https://cran.r-project.org/web/packages/PantaRhei/vignettes/panta-rhei.html), [networkD3](http://christophergandrud.github.io/networkD3/#sankey), [sankeywheel](https://cran.rstudio.com/web/packages/sankeywheel/vignettes/sankeywheel.html), [plotly](https://plotly.com/r/sankey-diagram/) and [ggsankey](https://github.com/davidsjoberg/ggsankey).
 The [ggalluvial](https://corybrunson.github.io/ggalluvial/) packages also produces Sankey-type plots, but without spaces between each sector.
-I used ggforce because it is pretty easy to tweak the non-Sankey parts of the plot using ggplot functions, and  I had hoped that it would play well with gganimate - which it didn't, hence the use of tweenr - but perhaps [one day](https://github.com/thomasp85/ggforce/issues/235) it will given Thomas Lin Pedersen developed both the gganimate and ggforce packages.
+I used ggforce because it is pretty easy to tweak the non-Sankey parts of the plot using ggplot functions, and  I had hoped that it would play well with gganimate - which it didn't, hence the use of tweenr - but perhaps [one day](https://github.com/thomasp85/ggforce/issues/235) it will.

 ## Plots